NREL/PV_ICE/cla-1.0.md

 Agreement is to clarify your responsibilities as a Contributor.

-The Agreement is meant to protect You, the Users, the Contributors, and A Medium Corporation from the malicious misdeeds of others.
+The Agreement is meant to protect You, the Users, the Contributors, and Alliance from the malicious misdeeds of others.
 The Agreement is *not* intended to restrict how You use Your own Contributions.